2007 •Nintendo DS

 If there is a weakness here, it is not necessarily fatal.
 It simply means the smartest pitch for this handheld is often the honest one: let it own the systems it handles confidently and do not pretend it is built to brute-force every wish list.

 TJD T101 leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.